Territorial integrity

-Territorial integrity is the principle under international law that gives the right to sovereign states to defend their borders and all territory in them of another state.
+Territorial integrity is the principle under international law where sovereign states have a right to defend their borders and all territory in them from another state.
 It is enshrined in Article 2(4) of the UN Charter and has been recognized as customary international law.
-Conversely it states that imposition by force of a border change is an act of aggression.
+Under this principle, forcible imposition of a border change is an act of aggression.

-In recent years there has been tension between this principle and the concept of humanitarian intervention under Article 73.b of the United Nations Charter "to develop self-government, to take due account of the political aspirations of the peoples, and to assist them in the progressive development of their free political institutions, according to the particular circumstances of each territory and its peoples and their varying stages of advancement."
+In the post-World War years, there has been tension between this principle and the concept of humanitarian intervention under Article 73.b of the United Nations Charter "to develop self-government, to take due account of the political aspirations of the peoples, and to assist them in the progressive development of their free political institutions, according to the particular circumstances of each territory and its peoples and their varying stages of advancement."

-History of territorial integrity

-As far back as the earliest written records known, there have been political units claiming a definite territory.
-Intrusion into these territories was often considered an act of war, and normally resulted in combat.
-There were also sometimes several layers of authority, with units waging war on each other while both recognising some higher authority.
-Ancient and medieval nobility would fight private wars amongst while still acknowledging the same king or emperor, such as was case in the Spring and Autumn period in ancient China, when the Eastern Zhou Dynasty were nominal rulers.

-Supporters of the concept of Westphalian sovereignty consider that the modern idea of territorial integrity began with the Peace of Westphalia in 1648.
-However, ancient Chinese and ancient Indigenous cultures of North America and Australia, amongst others, contain diverse territorial understandings surrounding regional integrity.

-The League of Nations was intended to uphold territorial integrity and other principles of international law.
-It did condemn the Italian invasion of Ethiopia.
-It broadly supported the Chinese Republic over the creation of Manchukuo in Manchuria and eastern Inner Mongolia.
-Most historians say that the League was discredited by its failure to make these judgements effective.
+Some of the strongest safeguards of territorial integrity are rule of law such as Charter of the United Nations and nuclear deterrence.

+Scholars have debated the existence of a territorial integrity norm since the end of World War II.
+Conquest of large swaths of territory has been rare, but states have since 1945 continued to pursue (and often successfully) the violent annexation of small swaths of territory.